National Justice Project

-The National Justice Project (NJP) is a not for profit legal service established to promote human rights, social justice and to fight against disadvantage and discrimination in Australia through strategic legal action, effective advocacy and communication.
+The National Justice Project (NJP) is a not-for-profit legal service established to promote human rights, social justice and to fight against disadvantage and discrimination in Australia.

 The Project includes academics, legal practitioners and advocates from a wide range of disciplines to identify, assess and conduct test-case litigation.
-In order to do so it generates research and has developed expertise in identifying test-cases with the potential to contribute to long-term and strategic change to the Australian legal system and countries in the region with the aim of advancing social justice and human rights in Australia.

 George Newhouse, is the Principal Solicitor of the NJP and an adjunct professor at Macquarie University Law School.